• Skip to primary navigation

 • Set a heavy pot or frying pan over medium heat and add in the noni (oil).

-• When it is hot add in the aniana (onions) and kāriki.
-Gently sauté of until translucent.
+• When it is hot add in the aniana (onions) and kāriki (garlic).
+Gently sauté them until translucent.

-• Add the pātira (basil), winika (vinegar) and the huka (sugar).
+• Add the pātira (basil), winika (vinegar) and huka (sugar).
 Stir and simmer for a few minutes until slightly jammy.

-• Cool and then add to a sealed jar.
-Keep in the fridge and use for a variety of wonderful reasons!
+Keep in the fridge for up to a week and use for a variety of wonderful reasons.

 Video

-Filed Under: Savoury – Kai Mōkarakara, Techniques - Āhua ā-mahi
+More Techniques - Āhua ā-mahi

 Reader Interactions